6 portions. Maximum cost: £9.50,

 The dal was most definitely the star of the show – the “tarka” part refers to the popping spices heated in oil that are added at the end of the dish – the crisp curry leaves are perhaps my favourite part, I can’t compare the taste to anything else.

-(Original recipe in bold font)
+(Original recipe in bold font, my comments in italic)

 Wash 210g dal in warm water then add to a saucepan with 1.25 litres of water and cook on a gentle heat for about 45 minutes or until the dal is soft and mushy.